trip5/IFTTT-Dash-Button-Tasmota/README.md

 AdcParam 6, 0, 1023, 0, 1000
 ```

-Rule1 (contains boot commands, activates Rule3, activates Rule2 only if Var1 didn't get set to 5+):
+Rule1 (combines Rule1 and Rule3 from above: contains boot commands, activates Rule2 and Rule3, deactivates Rule2 to prevent looping due to Webquery delays and does shutdown):
 ```
-Rule1 ON Power1#Boot DO Backlog LedPower1 1; Var1 0; Delay 20; Rule3 On; RuleTimer1 30 ENDON ON System#Boot DO Backlog LedPower1 0; Add1 1; Rule2 On ENDON ON Var1>=5 DO Backlog Rule 3 Off; LedPower 1 ENDON
+Rule1 ON Power1#Boot DO Backlog LedPower1 1; Var1 0; Delay 20; Rule2 On; Rule3 On; RuleTimer1 30 ENDON ON System#Boot DO Backlog LedPower1 0; Add1 1 ENDON ON Var1#State==5 DO Backlog Rule2 Off; LedPower 1; Power1 0; Delay 5; Power1 1; Delay 5; Power1 0 ENDON
 ```

 Rule2 (same as above: contains the WebQuery loop, activates Rule1 when ready to shutdown - change the WebQuery as needed):